tytydraco/yessleep/out/I_crossreferenced_the_missing_persons_map_with_my_local_caves_I_wish_I_hadnt.md

 It’s not.

+I'd thought the sinks were just holes in the ground.

+They aren't.

-The cave systems aren't just holes in the ground.
-They’re ventilation shafts.
-And when we play and laugh and cook barbecue, we’re ringing the dinner bell.
+They’re ventilation shafts... and when we play and laugh and cook barbecue, we’re ringing the dinner bell.